Need to unplug for a bit? Here’s your guide to how to plan a nearly tech-free vacation.

 Know the feeling?

-If you need a break from the daily chaos, why not consider a digital detox on your next vacation.
+So, if you too are feeling like you need a break from the daily chaos, why not consider a digital detox on your next vacation.

-Healthy travel…your mind & body might just thank you!
+Your mind & body might just thank you!

 How To Plan A Tech-Free Vacation